 Your previous books and how many copies you have sold: This is important for marketing and publicity.
 It indicates whether bookstore buyers know you and want to order your book.

 When completing the proposal, please avoid using ampersands, quotation marks, hyphens and other special punctuation.
 Avoid non-English characters, such as Greek lettering or French punctuation.
 You can, however, use italics.
 Why is this important?
-Some of the text you provide in the proposal, like the title, your short bio in the Profile, will feed through to our website; other passages along with these will feed through a number of other databases used by bookshops, Amazon, etc. These databases use a restricted set of characters and will turn anything else into gibberish.
+Some of the text you provide in the proposal, like the title and your short bio in the Profile, will feed through to our website; other passages, along with these, will feed through a number of other databases used by bookshops, Amazon, etc. These databases use a restricted set of characters and will turn anything else into gibberish.

-Please do not copy and paste information into these fields.
-It needs typing in from scratch.
-Copying/pasting results in font changes, odd colors etc. which may not be apparent to the editor, and end up feeding through later to the finished information in the website.
+Please do not copy and paste information into these fields; it needs typing in from scratch.
+Copying/pasting results in font changes, odd colors etc. which may not be apparent to the editor, and end up feeding through to the finished information on the website.

-While we accept the proposal manuscript in varous formats, you can only submit the final manuscript for publication in MS Word format.
-So it will save you time in the end if you submit the proposal manuscript to us in Word.
+While we accept the proposal manuscript in various formats, you can only submit the final manuscript for publication in MS Word.
+So it will save you time in the end if you also submit the proposal manuscript to us in Word.

 The publisher receives your proposal and a team of readers are notified for their comments on the proposal and the manuscript.
 Based on their consensus, our Editorial Manager makes a decision to offer a contract or not.
 We usually get back to authors within a week or two.
 See ContractLevels for more information.
 There is nothing legally binding on either side until contracts are accepted.
 However, if you have made it through to the proposal stage, it means we are taking your book seriously.
 We offer contracts to about 50% of the submitted proposals.
 So please invest your time and energy into completing the form.